Without Livers, Michigan dominates UMass Lowell 86-60

 UMass Lowell: It’s all America East the rest of the way for the River Hawks, who open conference play Jan.
 4 at UMBC.

-Michigan: The Wolverines open 2020 with a rivalry battle at No. 14 Michigan State on Jan.
+Michigan: The Wolverines are at No. 14 Michigan State on Jan.
 5.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25